carpentries-incubator/lesson-parallel-python/episodes/benchmarking.md

 :::callout
 ## Find out the number of cores in your machine
-The number of cores can be found from Python executing:
+The number of cores can be found from Python upon executing:

 ```python
 import psutil